kaist-plrg/safe-ds/README.md

 $ cat RQ1_speed-up.json
 ```
 It only shows the average analysis speed-up described in Section 6.1.
-To fully calculate Figure 6, 7, and 8, please see `summary.tsv` files in 3rd,
+To fully calculate Figure 6, 7, and 8, please see 3rd, 4th, 5th, and
-4th, 5th, and 6th columns `raw_data/<BENCH-no?-DS>/summary.tsv`.
+6th columns in the `raw_data/<BENCH-no?-DS>/summary.tsv` files.

 ### RQ2.
 Precision Improvement